XinSuiMengDong/WEB/README.md

-# jiaoben-demo
+# web
-This is my first try on javascript.
+This is my first try on web.
 Wish me gook luck!